nhagemann/anycontent-cmdl-docs/docs/cmdl/text.md

 |Rows  | Value | 10 | Determines the number of rows of the input field.|
 |Size|Value| L | Determines the size of the input field.
 Can be on of 'S', 'M', 'L', 'XL', 'XXL'.
 Default Value 'L'.|

-* Rows (Optional)

-Determines the number of rows of the input field.
-Default Value '10'.

-* Size (Optional)

-Determines the size of the input field.
-Can be on of 'S', 'M', 'L', 'XL', 'XXL'.
-Default Value 'L'.

-_Lists_

-None.

 **Examples:**